 This in turn creates a much faster and responsive balance board.
 The board also offers very quick heel to toe rotational performance, simulating sports like surfing, snowboarding and skateboarding.
 Its narrow, twin-tip deck and steep rocker allow for a snappy transfer of energy from hips to legs and finally to the board creating perfect lower body conditioning.

 The downside to this board is that it lacks the ability to slide on the roller at different angles and do skating tricks like ollies and shove-its.
 The board is made of a high-quality maple ply and consists of concave deck with shovel ends and skateboard grip tape on the top deck.
 It comes with a 4.25 inch wooden roller.

-Similar to the Revolution but with a more modern twist.
-Actually this is a very different type of balance designed primarily to be used in the office.
-As part of a standing desk setup.
+Another innovative balance board coming out of the Revolution stable.
+It’s designed primarily to be used in an office environment as part of a standing desk setup.
 Instead of coming with a roller it comes with a fully adjustable air cushion base which makes it much easier to balance.
 As you improve your balance, you can inflate the base.